Edgeworth David: Legacy

-David's The Geology of the Commonwealth of Australia was finally completed by his chosen collaborator, Associate Professor William R. Browne in 1950.
+David's The Geology of the Commonwealth of Australia was finally completed by his chosen collaborator, associate professor William R. Browne in 1950.
 Of his many papers, over 100 will be found listed in the Geological Magazine for January 1922.

 A travelling scholarship in his memory was founded at the University of Sydney in 1936.

 The Edgeworth David Medal is named in his honour.
 It is awarded by the Royal Society of New South Wales for distinguished contributions by a young scientist under the age of thirty-five for work done mainly in Australia or its territories.
-The mineral davidite is named after him, as was the Edgeworth David Building (demolished 2006) at the University of Sydney and Edgeworth David Avenue in Hornsby, New South Wales where he spent his later years.
-He has been depicted on two Australian postage stamps.
+The mineral davidite is named after him, as was the Edgeworth David Building (demolished 2006) at the University of Sydney.

 The Edgeworth David Building at Tighes Hill TAFE campus in the New South Wales Hunter Valley is named in his honour.

 David Island, lying off Davis Peninsula in the Shackleton Ice Shelf in Antarctica, is named for him.

 Edgeworth David Base is the name of a summer station in the Bunger Hills area of Antarctica.
 It has been maintained by Australia since 1986.

-The suburb of Edgeworth in the Hunter Region, New South Wales, is named after David.
+The suburb of Edgeworth in the city of Newcastle, New South Wales, is named after him.

 The Edgeworth David quarry in Seaham, New South Wales is named after David, who discovered varve shale there in 1914.

-The boreholes on Funafuti, Tuvalu are known as David's Drill.
+The boreholes on Funafuti, Tuvalu are known as "David's Drill".

 In 1968 he was honoured on a postage stamp issued by Australia Post.

-Edgeworth David's daughter Margaret McIntyre was the first woman elected to the Parliament of Tasmania and was awarded the Order of the British Empire.
+David's daughter Margaret McIntyre was the first woman elected to the Parliament of Tasmania and was awarded the Order of the British Empire.

 In 1999, the David wooded family estate Coringah, in the Northern Sydney suburb of Hornsby, was added to the New South Wales State Heritage Register, listed as Edgeworth David's House and Grounds.
 That same year, Hornsby Council acquired Coringah.
 Since 2016, the Edgeworth David Community Garden is located in the park which is called Edgeworth David Garden.

-Edgeworth David Avenue is an east-west road bridging the Hornsby Shire suburbs of Hornsby, Waitara and Wahroonga.
+Edgeworth David Avenue is an east-west road bridging the Hornsby Shire suburbs of Hornsby, Waitara, and Wahroonga.
+It was named after his death.